-IMED 301/302 - Internal Medicine I & II
+IMED 301 - Internal Medicine

-These third-year required clerkships are designed to provide the student with clinical exposure, observation and training to further their understanding of general internal medicine.
-Students focus on active participation in the care and management of ward and clinical patients to prepare for more advanced study of the discipline.
-Specific goals, learning objectives and reading assignments are outlined in the required curriculum modules.
-Awarded traditional grades.
+This required clerkship provides students with clinical exposure, observation and training to better understand principles and practices of general internal medicine.
+Students focus on active participation in the care and management of patients to prepare for more advanced study of the discipline.